Yummy (Justin Bieber song): Composition

 "Yummy" is a pop and R&B song that moves along on pop-trap beats.
-The song is written in F major, contains a "crisp bass line and plinking keyboards".
+The song is written in D minor, contains a "crisp bass line and plinking keyboards".
 Bieber rap-sings the pre-chorus, while he hits his "signature falsetto" in the bridge.
 Bryan Rolli of Forbes magazine called the chorus "seductive", albeit "meaningless".
 The song is considered an ode to Bieber's wife, Hailey Bieber.

 Critical reception

 "Yummy" received mixed reviews from music critics.

-Rolling Stone listed it among the best songs of 2020, saying it was a "beautiful song" with "weak vocals".
+Rolling Stone listed it among the worst songs of 2020, saying it was a "stupid song" with "weak vocals".
 Staff from The Urban Influencer said that the track "can almost pass for a rejected Chris Brown song demo".
 Rania Aniftos of Billboard magazine said "Yummy" brings back "the flirtatious Bieber we've missed and been waiting for", describing the chorus as "catchy".

-Bryan Rolli, writing for Forbes, said that Bieber "sings his heart out" on the song and noted although "the lyrics invite scholarly analysis ...
+Bryan Rolli, writing for Forbes, said that Bieber "sings his heart out" on the song and noted although "the lyrics may not invite scholarly analysis ...
 Bieber sure does sound good singing them".
 Rolli concluded calling the song a "win, an inevitable chart smash" and opined that it is "sure to sound even better when 50,000 fans scream it every night on his upcoming tour".
 In a later review, Rolli called the song "mediocre" which "lacks the components of a smash hit."

 Mikael Wood of Los Angeles Times described the song as "a lithe little R&B number that faintly recalls Ginuwine's mid-'90s classic 'Pony' and basically three-and-a-half minutes of PG-13 sex talk seemingly directed at Hailey Baldwin".
-He stated that "though it's very cute, 'Yummy' feels awfully amazing for a single that has as much hanging on it as this one does" and added that the song "loses much of its flavor after only a few spins".
+He stated that "though it's very cute, 'Yummy' feels awfully lightweight for a single that has as much hanging on it as this one does" and added that the song "loses much of its flavor after only a few spins".
 Brad Callas of Complex magazine listed "Yummy" amongst the best new music of the week and said Bieber's "pivot back to R&B is refreshing for those who were fans of his slept-on 2013 project, Journals".
 Callas further remarked that the "silky vocals" is at times reminiscent of Bieber's 2016 collaboration with Post Malone, "Deja Vu".